Aaron Judge Player Props: Yankees vs. Rays

 Aaron Judge At The Plate

-- Judge has reached base via a hit in 33 games this year (of 51 played), and had multiple hits in 13 of those games.
+- In 63.5% of his 52 games this season, Judge has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has gone deep in 31.4% of his games this season, and 9% of his trips to the dish.
+- He has hit a home run in 16 games this year (30.8%), leaving the park in 8.8% of his chances at the plate.

-- Judge has had at least one RBI in 45.1% of his games this year (23 of 51), with two or more RBI 13 times (25.5%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 23 games this year (44.2%), Judge has picked up an RBI, and in 13 of those games (25.0%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.